tvalreq/tvalreq.github.com/README.md

 Tito Valencia
 =============

-You can see my website in https://tvalreq.github.io
+You can see my website at http://tvalencia.com or https://tvalreq.github.io